Rulerrr/-AI-Response-Auditor-Critical-Thinking-Framework/PROMPT.md

 ## PHASE 3: RHETORICAL & SOCIAL MANIPULATION
 Check for audience-pleasing tactics:
+- **Semantic Leakage:** Did you allow linguistic or cultural associations (e.g., color symbolism) to contaminate your logic without evidence?
 - **Straw Man:** Did you misrepresent the user's intent to make it easier to answer?
 - **Ad Hominem Deflection:** Did you shift the focus to the user's behaviour or ethics?
 - **Appeal to Authority/Majority:** Did you justify the answer by status or consensus rather than logic?